igor725/LuaClassic/README.md

 # LuaClassic
 Small Minecraft Classic server written in Lua.

+**Warning: Network code of this server is a bullshit.
+Two years later, I tried to rewrite it.
+But considering the fundamentally bad architecture, the amount of work is very large.
+DO NOT USE this server as "main" software , it will NEVER work the way it should.**

 Server tested on Debian Stretch/Buster, Arch Linux, Raspbian and Windows 7/8/10.
 On other systems stable work is not guaranteed.

 ~~Demo server runned [here](http://www.classicube.net/server/play/e434e83ee753a5979b364a03407ae58e/)~~